huckiyang/Voice2Series-Reprogramming/README.md

 Tensorflow 2.2 (CUDA=10.0) and Kapre 0.2.0.

-Noted: Advance from many interests from the community, we will also provide Pytorch implementation V2S layers and frameworks around September.  :)
+- Noted: Echo to many interests from the community, we will also provide Pytorch V2S layers and frameworks around this September, incoperating the new torch audio layers.

 - option 1 (from yml)